 But its wide adoption also presents a unique challenge for IT leaders: keeping Zoom user management under control.
 Today, managing Zoom licenses is an essential task all on its own.

-With a good amount of flexibility in its Free plans and the appealing features of Zoom meetings, video conferencing is ripe for unused and underutilized licenses – and a SaaS optimization opportunity.
+There’s a good amount of flexibility in its Free plans and appealing features of Zoom meetings.
+This makes video conferencing ripe with unused and underutilized licenses – and a SaaS optimization opportunity.

 If left unmanaged and unmonitored, Zoom costs can quickly add up — especially in organizations with hundreds or thousands of employees.